dantleech/blog/content/posts/2025/10-09-dusseldorf.md

 *Ehermaliger Fernbandstrasse*

-I don't know exactly what a Fernbandstreasse is (speedway?), but it was curious and led eventually onto billowing chimneys and I stopped to take a photo.
+I don't know exactly what a Fernbandstreasse is (speedway?), but it was curious and fast and led eventually onto billowing chimneys and I stopped to take a photo.
 There were people up ahead cycling towards me in the distance.
 I replaced my camera, put my foot on the pedal, locked in the left locked in the right, started **falling over**, continued falling over, my right foot woudln't clip-out and I